 - Mass importing of files.

-- Drag and drop upload (with Plupload module)
+- Drag and drop upload (requires the Plupload module).

-- Audio and video files: The module does not include any way to 'display' audio and video media files out of the box.
+- Audio/Video: Media 1.x does not include any way to 'display' audio and video media files out of the box.
 The use of MediaElement or MediaFront is recommended.
-See #1748952: Add simple HTML5 file field formatters for <audio> and <video>.

-- Non images and WYSIWYG: There are several known issues when embedding non-image media via the WYSWIYG.
-Please test and review #1451316: Clean up wysiwyg-media.js
+- Non images and WYSIWYG: There are several known issues in both Media 1.x and 2.x when embedding non-image media via the WYSWIYG.
+The use of Entity Embed is recommended.

 - Remote stream wrapper